munificent/craftinginterpreters/book/classes-and-instances.md

 This doesn't really feel very *object*-oriented.
 It's more like a strange dynamically-typed variant of C where objects are loose struct-like bags of data.
 Sort of a dynamic procedural language.
 But this is a big step in expressiveness.
-Our Lox implementation now lets users freely aggregate data into bigger collections.
-In the next chapter, we will breathe life into those objects.
+Our Lox implementation now lets users freely aggregate data into bigger units.
+In the next chapter, we will breathe life into those inert blobs.

 ### Challenges